FCQRS

 FCQRS supplies the actor lifecycle, cluster sharding, event storage and replay, saga coordination, projection stream, and correlation subscriptions around the functions that define the domain.

-What FCQRS handles
+What FCQRS handles at a glance

 - One command at a time per aggregate.
 Decisions about the same entity do not run concurrently inside the aggregate, eliminating race conditions within that boundary.